zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Arnold
   Updated the Maya based "Arnold Domemaster3D" menu and shelf to add 2D rendering style entries for creating Domemaster FOV 2D and LatLong 2D renderings using the center camera view in the existing stereo lens shaders.

+  Added the DomeGrid function createDomeGrid() to create a spherical yellow test grid in Maya.

+  Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.

+  Updated the Arnold Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.

+Vray
+  Added the DomeGrid function createDomeGrid() to create a spherical yellow test grid in Maya.

+  Updated the Vray Automagic tool's Autosetup() function to add the DomeGrid and test shapes.

+  Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.

+  Updated the Vray Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.

 Maya
   Updated Domemaster3D menu for compatibility with Maya 2017 + mental ray 3.14 beta 9